JWT Decoder Online | Decode Claims, Header and Expiration

 Q.Does this verify JWT signatures?

 A. No. This tool only decodes the JWT and does not verify its signature.
-Always validate the signature on your server using the correct key.
+Always validate the signature on your server using the correct key, algorithm, issuer, audience, and expiration rules.

 Q.Are JWTs encrypted?
 Is decoding safe?